enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 ## Problem/Questions

-The goal for this project to answer the following questions.
+The goals for this project to answer the following questions.

 * What was the overall trend of FAANG stocks during this period?
 * What was the average daily trading volume of FAANG stocks during this period?